PATIN-A Blog – Based on Experience

 1. First of all, the feathers should be washed (and degreased).
 For this purpose, please take 30°- 40°C warm water, add 1 teaspoon of washing-up liquid and a little bit of wool detergent.
 The feathers should remain in the suds between for 15 to 30 minutes to be completely clean and grease-free.
 Then rinse with clear water and press slightly.

-3. Put the damp feathers in the dye liquor and bring the lot to the boil on the cooker, stirring carefully.
+3. Put the damp feathers in the dye liquor and bring the lot to the boil on the stove, stirring carefully.
 The feathers should remain 30 to 40 minutes in the dye liquor to achieve an intensive dye.
 It will take longer for dark colours and for the colour black, it is best to leave the feathers in the dye liquor overnight.
-For this purpose we recommend a cooking pot with integrated heating surface and thermostat (for instance the electrical preserver or 'mulled wine pot' mentioned above).
+For this purpose we recommend a cooking pot with an integrated heating surface and thermostat (for instance the electrical preserver or 'mulled wine pot' mentioned above).
 Allow the dye liquor to cool down a bit before you take the feathers out.
 Please note the following carefully: After dyeing, the dyed feathers have to be rinsed thoroughly and very carefully.
 The rinse water should not be cooler than the dye liquor!
 Reduce the water temperature gradually.
 Avoid sudden temperature changes.
 You can add very little wool detergent to the water.

 4. Lay the feathers on kitchen paper or on a towel to dry, or dry them with the hairdryer.
 You can reshape large feathers over water vapour.